LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. method:: math_log10(value)

    Base 10 Logarithm.
-Returns the value of taking the base-10 log of the passed parameter.
+Returns the value of taking the base 10 log of the passed parameter.

 .. method:: math_pow(value, factor)